 The field capabilities API, or

-_field_ caps API, was introduced experimentally in ELK version 5.x, is used to get capability of index fields using the mapping of multiple indices.
+_field_ caps API, which was introduced experimentally in ELK version 5.x, is used to get the capability of index fields using the mapping of multiple indices.
 As of Elasticsearch release 7.9.0, an index filter is available to use so results are limited to fields in certain indices.
 Effectively, rather than using the API to return all index mappings, the API can eliminate fields located in unwanted indices that may have the same mapping.
 More information on this new feature can be found in the Github issue.

 The _field_caps API uses types to find if there are conflicts across identically named fields across indices.
 The types used in the API are refined so that users may detect conflicts between different number types for example.
-However, constant_keyword was removed from the type list as it was deemed equal to keyword.
+However, constant_keyword was removed from the type list as it was deemed equal to the keyword.
 The latter is the family type and should be used for description.

-Dangling indices exist on disk but do not exist in the cluster state.
+Dangling indices exist on the disk but do not exist in the cluster state.
 These can be formed in several circumstances.

 Dangling indices are imported automatically when possible with some unintended effects like deleted indices reappearing when a node joins a cluster.
 While there are some cases where this import is necessary to recover lost data, in Elasticsearch release 7.9.0 the automatic import is deprecated, and disabled by default, and will be removed completely in ELK version 8.0.
-Support for user management of dangling indices is maintained in present and future ELK versions to ensure the recovery can still be accommodated when necessary.
+Support for user management of dangling indices is maintained in the present and future ELK versions to ensure the recovery can still be accommodated when necessary.

 A security flaw has been present in all ELK versions since 6.8.12 with a fix present as of ELK version 7.9.0.
 An update to this version is required to fix the issue.
-The security hole is present when running a scrolling search with field level security.
+The security hole is present when running a scrolling search with field-level security.
 If a user runs the same query that was recently run by a different, more privileged user then the search may show fields that should be hidden to the more constrained user.
 An attacker may use this to gain access to otherwise restricted fields within an index.

 The Elasticsearch ELK version 7.9.0 is based on Lucene 8.6.0.
 This version of Lucene introduced a memory leak that would slowly become evident when a single document is updated repeatedly using a forced refresh.
 A new version of Lucene was released (8.6.2) and Elasticsearch’s ELK version 7.9.1.
 This may have appeared as a temporary bug for some users and should now be resolved.